Pumpkin Cheesecake Ice-Cream Sandwiches

 Assembling the sandwiches:

-Step 1: Scoop out one nice size round scoop of ice-cream and put on a sheet of wax paper.
+Step 1: Scoop out one nice-sized round scoop of ice cream and put it on a sheet of wax paper.

-Step 2: Fold over the paper and with the palm of your hand press the ice-cream down and then round out by pressing the side up evenly to round the ice cream.Step 3: Before you put the ice-cream and cookies together put the ice cream that you flattened out back into the freezer until it is hard, about an hour or more.
-After the ice-cream is hard then un-wrap ice-cream and put a cookie on top, then flip over peel off wax paper and put the other cookie on.
-Wrap up again in wax paper and put in a gallon size zip lock bag and freeze until ready to eat.
+Step 2: Fold over the paper and with the palm of your hand press the ice-cream down and then round out by pressing the side up evenly to round the ice cream.Step 3: Before you put the ice cream and cookies together, put the ice cream that you flattened out back into the freezer until it is hard, about an hour or more.
+After the ice cream is hard, unwrap the ice cream and put a cookie on top, flip it over, peel off the wax paper, and put the other cookie on.
+Wrap up again in wax paper and put in a gallon-size zip lock bag and freeze until ready to eat.

 Related Posts Plugin for WordPress, Blogger...